nanocosmos/documentation-net/docs/dashboard/start_streaming.md

 ## Start Streaming

-After clicking on **Create New Stream**, you will be redirected to the easy instructions page.
+After clicking on **Create New Stream**, you will be redirected to the **Easy Instructions to Your Live Stream** page.
 This page provides you with all the information required to start and share a stream, including the necessary steps and details for a seamless setup.
 You can also access this page later via **Stream Overview → Get Instructions**.

 :::info Please note